glue-todo/glue_todo_web/glue_todo_web_react/README.md

-# Material UI - Vite.js in TypeScript example
+# Glue Todo

+React version, started from material ui example

 ## How to use